JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     }
     ```

     * When users submit text, a new `ShoppingListItem` is created.
 Its priority is set to be the number of exclamation
       points in the input, and its description is the input with all exclamation points removed.
 This turns `Peaches!! 🍑`
       into a `ShoppingListItem(desc="Peaches 🍑", priority=2)`.
     * The generated `ShoppingListItem` gets sent to the server with the client you've built before.
     * Then, the UI is updated by obtaining the new list of `ShoppingListItem`s from the server, updating the application
-     state, and letting React to re-render the contents.
+      state, and letting React re-render the contents.

 #### Implement item removal

-Add the ability to remove items that are done from the list so that it doesn't get too long.
+Add the ability to remove the finished items from the list so that it doesn't get too long.
 You can modify an existing list rather
-than add another UI element (like a "delete" button).
+than adding another UI element (like a "delete" button).
 When users click one of the items in the list, the app deletes it.

 To achieve this, pass a corresponding handler to `onClick` of the list elements: